 In many traditions, auras and chakras are closely connected.
 The chakras (energy centers along the spine) are said to influence the colors and quality of the aura.
 When chakras are balanced and flowing, the aura is believed to be vibrant and clear.
 When chakras are blocked or imbalanced, this may show in the aura as muddy colors or gaps.

-This connection is why many practitioners work with both systems together.
+For example, an open, expressive throat chakra is often associated with a clear blue aura, while a strongly developed crown chakra is linked to violet and purple tones.
+This overlap is why many practitioners work with both systems together.
 Learn more about how these concepts relate in our guide on what chakras are.

 Can Your Aura Change?